michaelmdresser/blog/posts/2021-11-27_how-to-parse-eve-chat-log.md

 > If you'd like to skip straight to the details, [click here](#how-to-parse-the-logs)

-[EVE Online](https://www.eveonline.com/) has many interesting properties that emerge from its "sandbox" environment, especially the areas referred to as "nullsec" that have completely free-for-all PVP combat.
-Corporations (guilds, in common MMO parlance) form Alliances in nullsec, control regions of this slice of the in-game world, and perform various money-making activity there which often benefit (if only in safety) from the Alliance's control of the area.
-To keep track of enemy activity in Alliance-controlled space, Alliances usually have a common intel-sharing chat channel (think something like an IRC channel), where players post messages like `R1O-GN 3`, indicating that 3 hostile players have been spotten in the system `R1O-GN`.
+[EVE Online](https://www.eveonline.com/) has many interesting properties that emerge from its "sandbox" environment, especially in the areas referred to as "nullsec" that have completely free-for-all PVP combat.
+Corporations (guilds, in common MMO parlance) form Alliances in nullsec, control regions of this slice of the in-game world, and perform various money-making activities there which often benefit from the Alliance's control of the area.
+To keep track of enemy activity in Alliance-controlled space, Alliances usually have a common intel-sharing chat channel (think something like an IRC channel), where players post messages like `R1O-GN 3`, indicating that 3 hostile players have been spotted in the system `R1O-GN`.
 Players in the Alliance use this information to keep themselves safe by hiding or to seek out a fight by chasing down the enemies.

-EVE conveniently stores chat logs in a file on disk live.
+EVE conveniently stores chat logs in a file on disk.
 These logs can be found on Windows in the folder `C:\Users\yourusernamehere\Documents\EVE\logs\Chatlogs`.
-This presents an opportunity to build tooling around this data, which is available in a convenient text format for out-of-game tools to consume.
-Many EVE players have built tools around this data to provide audio alerts and visualizations of the intel information.
+This data is available in a convenient text format for out-of-game tools to consume.
+Many EVE players have built utilities that use this data to provide audio alerts and visualizations of the intel information.
 For my own education, and for the fun of it, I decided to create something similar in Common Lisp to suit my personal needs.
 What follows are some short notes on how to parse on-disk EVE logs into a usable format in Common Lisp.
 I hope that it can also help others, as much